SvitlanaLynne/PortfolioWebsite/README.md

 # PortfolioWebsite
-My person website.
+My personal website.
 Developed with Html and CSS